 2. close your eyes and relax all muscles in your body, including the face.
 A few alternate nostrils yoga breaths are very helpful at the beginning of this stage – breathing in through one nostril and breathing out through another, closing nostrils with fingers, and altering closed nostrils with each breath.

 3. disregard any thought as it comes – do not continue a kaleidoscope of thoughts – continue this for 20 minutes or so, maintaining your mind blank.
-You can use a mental sound “ooooohhmmm” (a mantra) every time you have a thought.
-Alternatively, you may keep counting thoughts, discarding each one as it comes, without analyzing it.
-When you go down to 2 or 3 thoughts in 5 minutes, you meditate successfully.
+You can use the mental sound “ooooohhmmm” (a mantra) every time you have a thought.
+Alternatively, you may keep counting thoughts, discarding each one as it comes without analyzing it.
+You meditate successfully when you go down to 2 or 3 thoughts in 5 minutes.

-With practice, you should be able to attain a blank mind anytime and anywhere, even in a crowd of people or a stressful situation with the help of your mantra.
-But do not use the mantra when stressed, until you are positive that you practice meditation long enough and the thought of mantra is firmly associated with your state of a calm mind.
+With practice, you should be able to attain a blank mind anytime and anywhere, even in a crowd of people or a stressful situation, with the help of your mantra.
+But do not use the mantra when stressed until you are positive that you practice meditation long enough and the thought of the mantra is firmly associated with your state of a calm mind.

-One of many benefits of meditation is that it opens your mind to new ideas.
-When the bowl is full, trying to pour more water into it just causes an overflow.
+One of the many benefits of meditation is that it opens your mind to new ideas.
+However, when the bowl is full, pouring more water into it causes an overflow.
 The same happens in our minds.
-When it is full of thoughts, there is no room for new ideas.
+There is no room for new ideas when it is full of thoughts.

-The ability to meditate is also a necessary condition to receive telepathic transmissions, including those from Higher Self and other people who may try to assist us.
-Without true silence in your own thoughts, you cannot listen to the thoughts of others.
+Meditating is also necessary to receive telepathic transmissions, including those from Higher Self and other people who may try to assist us.
+Without true silence in your thoughts, you cannot listen to the thoughts of others.

-Before meditation you may wish to define clearly what do you want to learn, what do you want to ask your Higher Self.
-During the meditation, do not expect an answer (although it is likely that it will come when your mind will be pure) – this is also a thought!
+Before meditation, you may wish to define clearly what you want to learn and what you want to ask your Higher Self.
+Then, during the meditation, do not expect an answer (although it is likely that it will come when your mind is pure) – this is also a thought!

-People who practice meditation on a regular basis look and feel typically 10 or even 15 years younger than other people at their age.
-Giving the mind a regular “break” and allowing our Nature to perform self-repairs every day makes all the difference.
-Self-healing and rejuvenation seem to be within reach of everyone who is prepared to learn meditation and meditate regularly every day.
+People who practice meditation regularly look and feel typically ten or even 15 years younger than others their age.
+Giving the mind a regular “break” and allowing our Nature to perform self-repairs daily makes all the difference.
+Self-healing and rejuvenation seem to be within reach of everyone prepared to learn meditation and meditate regularly daily.

 © Dr Tom J. Chalko 1997

-- Information from books on the subject (using your own words/highlight with quotes)
+- Information from books on the subject (using your words/highlight with quotes)

 - Internet research